artur-kapustin/client-server-cli-app-school-project/README.md

 # Java Client-Server CLI Chat Application

-A networked client-server chat application built in Java using sockets.
+A networked client-server chat application built in Java using sockets, for the course called Internet Technoglogy at Saxion Univeristy.
 The project demonstrates core networking concepts, custom communication protocols, and handling multiple clients in a real-time system.

 ## Features
 - Real-time messaging between multiple clients